mhanyc/software_security_reqs/README.md

 ### Validation

-InfoSec uses the full ASVS, unedited, as our [validation requirements](./validation_requirements/INDEX.md) for all applications.
+InfoSec uses the full ASVS, unedited, as our [validation standard](./validation_standard/INDEX.md) for all applications (because it offers a complete view of NIST control specification).
 If we encounter software not matching the ASVS model, we will adapt.

 >[!TIP]
 > This tries to answer the question "How well is my system doing compared to best practice?"